tasrif-khondaker/HD-CapsNet/README.md

 |                    Consistency                    |   90.37%   |           89.81%          |  90.00% |  90.64% |  89.83% |  92.64% |  92.51% |  91.76% |  90.90% |  91.03% |
 |                    Exact Match                    |   64.08%   |           62.53%          |  64.04% |  60.44% |  62.39% |  53.93% |  56.10% |  57.00% |  55.79% |  55.68% |

+# Analysis:
+1. From Modification-1:
+	- Slowly increasing the dimension from *Coarse-to-Fine* \[8D>12D>16D (Coarse>Medium>FINE)\]for decreasing the dimension from *Fine-to-Coarse* \[16D>12D>8D (Fine>Medium>Coarse)\] seems to have effects on Mod-1.1 and Mod-1.3.
+		- i.e.  **\[16D>12D>8D (Fine>Medium>Coarse)\]** Bottom-UP approach.

+	- It seems that, Top-Down approach does not improve with this technique.
+In fact it drops the model performance.
+2. Form Modification-2: We want to use Top-Down approach in the architecture as it is a natural process.
+	- Using the top down approach with changing Primary capsule dimension:
+		- **Increasing or Decreasing primary capsule did not worked.** Keep P=8D.
+	- Increasing dimension in secondary capsules improved model performance (8D>12D>16D vs 32D>16D>8D)
+3. Skip Connections with Top-Down approach.
+	-